francescoo22/masters-thesis/chapters/2-Background.typ

   ```
 )

-However, there are some cases in which a `NullPointerException` can be raised in Kotlin:
-- An explicit call to `throw NullPointerException()`.
+However, there are instances in which a `NullPointerException` can be raised in Kotlin.
+These include explicit calls to `throw NullPointerException()`, performing unsafe (non-smart) casts, and during Java interoperation.
-- Unsafe (non-smart) casts.
-- Java interoperation.

 === Contracts